Chris Buchbinder, Board Chairman

-Cynthia received her Bachelor of Arts degree from Stanford University in French and English Literatures and her MBA in Sustainable Management from Presidio Graduate School.
-She is fluent in French and Portuguese and is conversational in Spanish.
-Cynthia, who lives in Woodside, is an avid traveler who also enjoys piano, tennis, hiking and SCUBA diving.
+Cindy received her Bachelor of Arts degree from Stanford University in French and English Literatures and her MBA in Sustainable Management from Presidio Graduate School.
+She uses her skills to create socially and environmentally responsible infrastructures.

 Steve is co-founder of the Earth Genome Project, a start-up venture to create the first global, open-source database on ecosystem services and natural capital.
 Steve served as President of the Gordon and Betty Moore Foundation, one of the largest Foundations in the U.S., from 2007-2014.
 He led the Foundation through development of new strategies in each of its three Programs – Environment, Science, and Patient Care.

 Steve served as President and CEO of The Nature Conservancy (TNC) from 2000-2008.
 As president, Steve led the organization into becoming a truly global enterprise, operating in 30 countries as well as every state in the U.S. Steve began his career with TNC in 1976 as western regional legal counsel and rose through the ranks to spend 16 years as executive director of the California state program and Western Region.
 In that role, he led an organization-wide effort that created Conservation by Design, the strategic framework that now guides all of TNC's work around the world.